sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 {% endhighlight %}

 ### Optional: Creating LUKS partition for the data partition
-Basically, the same steps as we used for the LUKS parition that holds our system partitions have to be applied for the data partition.
+Basically, the same steps as we used for the LUKS partition that holds our system partitions have to be applied for the data partition.
 The differences are only a few simple things:

 * The device is now `/dev/sdb`